Goldmilk87/Email-Sender/README.md

 ## Restriction
 - The script can only run on window operating system.
 - The file needs to be closed when using
+- picture cannot be load in the email

 ## Instruction
 ### Email Template Format